There are three types of emergency contraception (EC) or “morning after” pills:

-Here’s what you need to know about potential side effects, common misconceptions, and more.
+Here’s what you need to know about how frequently you can take EC pills, potential side effects, common misconceptions, and more.

 Correct.
-Frequent use of EC pills isn’t associated with any long-term side effects or complications.
+Frequent use of progestin-only Plan B pills isn’t associated with any long-term side effects or complications.

-Given this, you might be wondering why EC pills aren’t recommended as birth control if they’re indeed safe.
+Given this, you might be wondering why Plan B pills aren’t recommended as birth control if they’re indeed safe.

 It’s because they’re less effective than other forms of contraception, such as the pill or condoms, at preventing pregnancy.

-In other words, the most significant risk of long-term EC use is actually pregnancy.
+In other words, the most significant risk of long-term Plan B use is actually pregnancy.

 According to a 2019 review, people who use EC pills on a regular basis have a 20 to 35 percent chance of becoming pregnant within a year.

-Depending on which EC pill you take and when you take it, these irregularities can include a shorter cycle, a longer period, or spotting between periods.
+Depending on which EC pill you take and when you take it, these irregularities can include:

-Taking additional doses of the EC pill won’t make it more effective.
+Taking additional doses of an EC pill won’t make it more effective.

 If you’ve already taken the required dose, you don’t need to take an additional dose on the same day or the day after.

-However, if you have unprotected sex two days in a row, you should take EC both times to reduce your risk of pregnancy for each case.
+However, if you have sex without a condom or other barrier method 2 days in a row, you should take Plan B both times to reduce your risk for pregnancy for each case, unless you’ve taken Ella since your last period.

 EC pills are less effective in preventing pregnancy than other forms of birth control.